SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 We also need a fake **service** class.

-Inside we will **map** each object to an **article instance** and return a new array of articles.
+Inside, we will **map** each object to an **article instance** and return a new array of articles.

-Create a new file in **data** called "data.ts", import the article model and the data from "seed.ts" and write the following class:
+Create a new file in **data** called "data.ts" import the article model and the data from "seed.ts" and write the following class:

 ```js
 export class ArticleData {